Objectway/super-gigi/README.md

 **Super GiGi** is developed with CSS3 Flexbox, but there is an untested version in float.
-Set this option to `false`, to try it.
+Set this option to `false`, to don't use the flex properties.

+### $use-float `EXPERIMENTAL`
+default: `true` - type: `boolean`

+**Super GiGi** is developed with CSS3 Flexbox, but there is an untested version in float.
+Set this option to `true`, to use the float properties.
+You can use both options to provide fallback for the old browsers.

 ### $query-direction `EXPERIMENTAL`
 default: `(min-width, max-width)` - type: `list`